quylecode/project_clock_desk/README.md

 # project_clock_desk

-More detail project into folder document.
+More detail project into folder documents.